cmpilato/thotkeeper/README.md

 a native Windows application; when running under Linux, it looks like a Linux/GTK application.

-Others have since come along to help Mike develop ThotKeeper.

 ## Features ##

   * Cross-platform functionality with native widgets